Online GDS File Viewer

 DIY Induction Heater

 In this post, I’ll show you the induction heater I made.
-I bought board and coil as it’s easier and quicker than making it on your own.
+I bought the board and coil as it’s easier and quicker than making them on your own.
 It’s rated for 2000W but the maximum power I can get out of it is 1200W because that’s as much as the power supply I’m using can supply.

 Advertisment ad adsense adlogger